 - You can click on the Webmail Internet Password Change link within the Customer Centre area of this website and fill out the form, or you can contact Customer Service and request that your email password be changed.
 These changes usually take effect within 24hours.

 How do I add or remove an email address?

 - All of our Internet services come equipped with up to 5 distinct email addresses.
 In order to add or remove an email address, you must contact Customer Service and request this change.

 YAK LONG DISTANCE PLANS

 - Check out all of our Yak Canada/US and World plans on our website for details, We offer great rates for your needs, and always provide the best rates when you bundle a plan with Yak Digital Home Phone service.

 - You can also choose to save by dialling our Access number first, or simply get low rates with Direct Dialling.

 What are Yak Access Codes?

-- Access Codes are 10-digit telephone numbers that must be dialled before the long distance number that you want to call.
-The access code provides access to the Distributel network so that you can enjoy our low rates.
+- Access Codes are 10-digit telephone numbers that must be dialed before the Long Distance number that you want to call.
+The Access Code provides access to the Distributel network so that you can enjoy our low rates.

 What access number should I be dialling to use my Distributel service?